Angie-gh/adix.github.io/finalproject.md

 ### Purpose of this page:
 This is a presentation/demonstration of a final project(Hackathon) in a video.

+### Python functionalty that was included in the final project:
+Text messaging implemented to communicate web scraping results from a Podcast website.

 ### Modules used in this project:
 The below modules (**Requests**, **Sys**, **Webbrowser**, **Beautiful Soup** and **Twilio**) were instrumental in accomplishing this script.